firehawkvfx/firehawk/README.md

 So The next thing you should do is setup budget notifications.
 Set a number you are willing to spend per month, and setup email notifications for every 20% of that budget.
 The notifications are there in case you forget to do this step - check your AWS costs for a daily breakdown of what you spend, and do it every day to learn.  its a good habit to do it at the start of every day.

-These are the main pointers I have on cost awareness -
+#### Pointers on cost awareness:

-Run very small tests and get an understanding of costs with small tests that never use more than say 100GB of storage, and can be produced on light 2 core instances.
+Initially run very small tests and get an understanding of costs with small tests that never use more than say 100GB of storage, that can be produced on light 2 core instances.
+Cost managment in AWS is not easy.

 EBS volumes (think virtual hard drives) cost money.  check for any volumes you don't need and delete them.